 - Encourage Action – If they’ve been feeling really down for more than 2 weeks, encourage them to see a health professional.
 You could say, “It might be useful to link in with someone who can support you.
 I’m happy to assist you to find the right person to talk to.”
 Be positive about the role of professionals in getting through tough times.

 - Check In – Pop a reminder in your diary to call them in a couple of weeks.
-If they’re really struggling, follow up with them sooner.
+If they’re really struggling, follow up with them more frequently.

 “Think about what it would have taken when you were in the middle of your most intense suffering for somebody to help you change it,” Dr Heer says.
 All they would have had to do is ask you, are you okay – in earnest, and actually be willing to listen to you and not shy away from the answer.
 Then that person realises there’s at least one person on the planet who is willing to be here for me with whatever I’ve got going on.
 That is all it takes.”